Negligent credentialing risks for departmentalized medical staffs

 The duties of the department chair are typically spelled out in the medical staff bylaws or in credentialing policies and procedures.
 As with medical staff officers and committee chairs, it is important to orient a new department chair to the duties assigned in these documents.
 Department chairs often assume this role reluctantly.
 They may have been elected at a meeting that they did not attend, or they assume the position because they feel others cannot do the job fairly.
 They may become a chair because there are only a few potential candidates in a particular specialty, and the burden is rotated among them.
 If these individuals don’t understand the import of their credentialing role, they may do the required work in a cursory fashion.

 This can lead to sloppy evaluation of a credentials file by one of its most important assessors.
 As with all medical staff leaders, adequate training and orientation for department chairs is an investment well worth any cost incurred.
-The effort can save an institution from large payouts if it loses a negligent credentialing claim because a chair or another medical staff leader did not understand how to do his or her job properly or appreciate the importance of diligence in this work.
+The effort can save an institution from large payouts if it loses a negligent credentialing claim because a chair or another medical staff leader did not understand how to do their job properly or appreciate the importance of diligence in this work.